You'll Like The 2008 Acura RDX If...

-Delivering a convincing combination of performance and functionality - topped off by a premium badge and numerous features - there isn't much not to like about the Acura RDX.
+Delivering a convincing combination of performance and functionality---topped off by a premium badge and numerous features---there isn't much not to like about the 2008 Acura RDX.

-For true sport sedan driving dynamics you still have to buy a sport sedan.
+For true sport-sedan driving dynamics you still have to buy a sport sedan.
+The 2008 Acura RDX's SUV chassis might prove too heavy for those looking for car-like handling characteristics.

 The athletic exterior design is complemented inside by sport-style seats covered in perforated leather, a sculpted three-spoke steering wheel and metallic trim.
-With or without the comprehensive Technology Package, the RDX's interior features a dynamic, high-tech ambience.
+With or without the comprehensive Technology Package the RDX's interior features a dynamic, high-tech ambiance.
 One of the more functional features is a huge center console that's big enough to swallow a laptop computer.
-Most will find the back seat cozy without being cramped, while fold-flat rear seats extend the capacity of an already generous cargo area.
+Most will find the back seat cozy without being cramped, while fold-flat rear seats extend the capacity of an already-generous cargo area.

 The RDX conveys its performance potential in the form of 18-inch wheels, a raked version of the familiar five-point grille, dual-outlet exhaust and a "turbo" badge on the back.
+A unique feature is the unconventional tailgate that is integrated into the rear bumper, unlike other SUVs, providing a smoother look to the rear end.
 HID headlamps are included as standard equipment.

-With its turbocharged engine, Super Handling All-Wheel-Drive system and fully independent sport-tuned suspension, the RDX indeed delivers acceleration and handling levels in line with some sport sedans.
-Responsive and eager around town, the RDX will even charge curvy roads with deftness and confidence - although it doesn't provide quite the same feel of integration between driver, machine and road as does the BMW X3.
+With its turbocharged engine, Super Handling All-Wheel-Drive system and fully-independent sport-tuned suspension, the 2008 Acura RDX indeed delivers acceleration and handling levels in line with some sport sedans.
+Responsive and eager around town, the RDX will even handle curvy roads with deftness and confidence---although it doesn't provide quite the same feel of integration between driver, machine and road as does the BMW X3.
 Like a sport sedan, highway ride is taut but comfortable.
-All in all, we enjoyed every mile spent behind the wheel of the RDX.
+All-in-all, we enjoyed every mile spent behind the wheel of the RDX.

-The 2007 Acura RDX starts at a Manufacturer's Suggested Retail Price (MSRP) of $33,610 and tops out at $37,110 when equipped with the Technology Package, which is the only available "option."
-In part because of the RDX's newness, we expect our Fair Purchase Prices to reflect real-world transaction prices at or even above these MSRPs.
-At the RDX's introduction, Fair Purchase Prices for the 2007 Mazda CX-7 range from just over $24,000 to around $34,000 fully loaded, while the 2006 BMW X3 stretches from nearly $36,500 to around $46,500.
-As for resale values, we expect the X3 and CX-7 to hold their values very well, but not quite as well as the RDX.
+The 2008 Acura RDX starts at a Manufacturer's Suggested Retail Price (MSRP) of about $34,000 and tops out a little over $37,000 when equipped with the Technology Package, which is the only available "option".
+We expect our Fair Purchase Prices to reflect real-world transaction prices at or even above those MSRPs.
+As for value retention, we expect the RDX to perform equally to the BMW X3 and marginally better than the Land Rover LR2.

-The RDX's impressive standard equipment list includes a glass moonroof, HID headlamps, heated front seats, 18-inch wheels and a 360-watt sound system featuring an in-dash six-disc CD/MP3/WMA player, XM Satellite Radio, seven speakers and an auxiliary input for portable MP3 players.
+The 2008 Acura RDX's impressive standard-equipment list includes a glass moonroof, HID headlamps, heated front seats, 18-inch wheels and a 360-watt sound system featuring an in-dash six-disc CD/MP3/WMA player, XM Satellite Radio, Bluetooth hands-free integration, seven speakers and an auxiliary input for portable MP3 players.
 A long list of standard safety equipment includes front, front-side and two-row side-curtain airbags plus electronic stability and traction control systems.

-A comprehensive technology package is the only available option for the RDX.
-The package consists of a navigation system with voice recognition and real-time traffic information, Bluetooth hands-free phone interface, GPS-linked solar-sensing climate control and a 410-watt, 10-speaker, six-channel audio system that features XM Satellite Radio and a six-disc CD/DVD-Audio player with MP3/WMA capability plus DTS and Dolby Pro Logic II processing.
-Surprisingly, the tech-savvy RDX doesn't offer keyless entry and start.
+A comprehensive Technology Package is the only available option for the 2008 Acura RDX.
+It consists of a navigation system with voice recognition and real-time traffic information, GPS-linked solar-sensing climate control and a 410-watt, 10-speaker audio system that features XM Satellite Radio and a six-disc CD/DVD-Audio player with MP3/WMA capability plus DTS and Dolby Pro Logic II processing.
+Surprisingly, the tech-savvy RDX doesn't offer remote-sensing unlock and start.

 DVD-Audio Sound System